cepko33/whatcd-api/README.md

 # Usage

 Check [WhatCD API](https://github.com/WhatCD/Gazelle/wiki/JSON-API-Documentation) for all available endpoints.
-For example, the browse action (which searches WhatCD) requires a `searchstr` parameter so you must add that in the object passed to `g.action()`.
+For example, the browse action (which searches WhatCD) requires a `searchstr` parameter so you must add that in the object passed to `what.action()`.

 ```js
 const WhatCD = require('whatcd-api')